AIDASoft/podio/README.md

 ### Catch2 v3 (optional)

-By default Podio requires that a static [Catch2 v3](https://github.com/catchorg/Catch2/tree/devel) library is available and the unittests will be built against that.
+Podio uses [Catch2 v3](https://github.com/catchorg/Catch2/tree/devel) for some
-Using the `-DUSE_EXTERNAL_CATCH2=OFF` to configure CMake will instead fetch an appropriate version of the library and build it on the fly.
+unittests.
+By default it will look for a suitable external version of this library already installed (an available on the `CMAKE_PREFIX_PATH`) and use that if possible.
+In case no suitable version is found podio will fetch a copmatible version and build that automatically.
+This behavior is controlled via the `USE_EXTERNAL_CATCH2` cmake variable.
+It defaults to `AUTO` but can also be set to `ON` or `OFF` to fully control the desired behavior.

 ### Python > 3.6